david-luna/chainable/README.md

 ## Known issues & limitations

-- Does not work with primitives (boolean, string, number, symbol) or functions since is meant to work with APIs and objects.
+- Does not work with the following primitives: boolean, string, number, symbol or functions since is meant to work with APIs and objects.
 - Does not work with properties of type `any` giving compilation errors if you use them in your chains of methods.

 ## Release notes

+### [0.3.2]

+* TypeScript 4 support
+* Added resolution of parameters for Array reduce method

-### [3.2.1]
+### [0.3.1]

 * Size optimization in final bundle (removing some tests files included in previous versions)